jamescfli/GitRepository/README.md

     * test SurfaceHolder.Callback
     * start new thread to update SurfaceView
     * reset the whole BubbleView in reset menu, BubbleView thread would not be simultaneously reset from the main thread

+98. AT89GreenDaoTest
+    * test the example from [Github GreenDAO](https://github.com/greenrobot/greenDAO/tree/master/DaoExample)
+    * Subsittute SimpleCursorAdapter with LoaderManager with a CursorLoader
+    * Substitute cursor.requery() with new requery
+    * test some SQLite3 command, database saved on /data/data/cn.jamesli.example.at89greendaotest/databases/. which is not accessible by users connected through adb to a handset device (but it works on emulator-5554)

+99.